apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/create-and-connect-a-mysql-cluster.md

 <TabItem value="kubectl" label="kubectl">

 KubeBlocks implements a `Cluster` CRD to define a cluster.
-Here is an example of creating a Raft Group.
+Here is an example of creating a RaftGroup Cluster.

    ```bash
    cat <<EOF | kubectl apply -f -